An adventure from Prague to Dresden along the Elbe cycle route

 There are two reasons why I love touring along rivers.
 One, they’re easy to navigate.
 And two, they’re downhill (if you’re going in the right direction).
 Lucky for me the gradient was in my favour, so all I had to do was pedal.

 The route I chose to follow turned into a dirt track.
 The weather leading up to my ride wasn’t great, and I only had slick road tires on my bike.
 The path turns to a single track of mud just centimetres away from the flowing river.
 It became too dangerous for me to ride any longer.
 So I pushed my bike through the sludge while watching.
 I didn’t slip into the water.

 The hostel staff told me I’d never make it in a day.
 I was starting to believe them…

 I repaired it quickly and looked at the time.
-Cycling over 100 miles is around 10 hrs in the saddle and I was running behind schedule.
-So once I was out the sludge I put my head down and got to work.
+Cycling over 100 miles is around 10 hrs in the saddle, and I was running behind schedule.
+So once I was out of the sludge, I put my head down and got to work.

 Bike ride to Dresden: halfway 50 miles (80 km)

-Around this distance of cycling I find something magical happens.
-I find myself slipping into a zen-like trance, so I match the pedal stroke with my breathing and let my mind wonder.
+Around this distance of cycling, I find something magical happens.
+I find myself slipping into a zen-like trance, so I match the pedal stroke with my breathing and let my mind wander.
 I often find hours have passed by without me realising it.
 I’m not sure what this feeling is called: a kind of meditation?
-Either way, I like it!
+Either way, I like it.